Sundeep0601/PowerBI-Dashboard/README.md

 **Power BI Projects Explanation**
-This repository contains a collection of Power BI projects developed for data analysis and visualization purposes.
+This repository contains a Power BI project that developed for data analysis and visualization purpose.
 Below is an overview of each project file, including its primary objective.

 **Project Files**
 1. **Data Analysis.pbix**